 Chengyun Hua was awarded a Liane B. Russell fellowship in 2016.
 Her fellowship research focused on development of a predictive capability at ORNL for nanoscale thermal transport based on new ultrafast laser techniques and efficient Boltzmann transport simulations.
 Her research team successfully set up new ultrafast laser techniques in the Laser Spectroscopy Laboratory and provided a theoretical framework to understand nonlocal thermal transport in the nondiffusive regime.
 Chengyun’s mentors were Xin Sun, Interim Associate Laboratory Director, Biological and Environmental Systems Science Directorate; Lucas Lindsay, a condensed matter theorist in the Materials Science and Technology Division; and Jamie Morris, who led the Material Theory Group during her fellowship.

 Chengyun’s fellowship allowed her to conduct independent research, broaden her scientific interests, and develop her professional network.
 Her current research as a staff scientist with the Energy and Transportation Science Division involves applying ultrafast laser techniques to a new target: emerging quasiparticles in quantum materials.
 Chengyun received her PhD in mechanical engineering from the California Institute of Technology.

 Jacky Rios-Torres was awarded a Eugene P. Wigner fellowship in 2016.
 Her fellowship research focused on the development of control schemes for optimal coordination and operation of connected and automated vehicles (CAVs).
 She also analyzed the impact of CAVs on fuel consumption, safety, and mobility and the challenges inherent in the transition to full automation, including interactions between CAVs and human-driven vehicles.
 Her research has shown that fuel economy can be improved by 13–40% with CAV adoption.
-Jacky’s mentors have included Xin Sun, Energy and Transportation Science Division director; Robert Wagner, National Transportation Research Center director; and Paul Leiby, who leads the Energy Economic Analysis Team in the Energy and Environmental Sciences Directorate.
+Jacky’s mentors have included Xin Sun, Interim Associate Laboratory Director, Biological and Environmental Systems Science Directorate; Robert Wagner, National Transportation Research Center director; and Paul Leiby, who leads the Energy Economic Analysis Team in the Energy and Environmental Sciences Directorate.

 Being a Wigner Fellow has allowed Jacky to grow her professional network, develop cross-disciplinary research collaborations, and continue on the path of becoming a thought leader in her research area.
 She is now exploring ways to leverage ORNL capabilities in machine learning and high-performance computing to optimize CAV interactions with other traffic to achieve more efficient and safe mobility systems.
 Jacky earned her PhD in automotive engineering at Clemson University.

 Singanallur Venkatakrishnan was awarded a Eugene P. Wigner fellowship in 2016.
 His fellowship research focused on developing algorithms for neutron computed tomography (CT) systems that draw on ideas from such diverse fields as statistical signal processing, image processing, inverse problems, and machine learning.
 Venkat used model-based image reconstruction approaches that combine statistical models for data and low-dimensional signal models for the underlying quantity to be measured to enable high quality neutron CT scans.
-His mentors included Hector Santos-Villalobos, group leader in the Cyber and Applied Data Analytics Division; Philip Bingham, group leader in the Electrical and Electronics Systems Research Division, and Ken Tobin, who was the Reactor and Nuclear Systems Division director during Venkat's fellowship.
+His mentors included Hector Santos-Villalobos, Cyber Identity and Biometrics group leader in the Cyber Resilience and Intelligence Division; Philip Bingham, Energy Sensing, Analytics section head in the Electrification and Energy Infrastructure Division, and Ken Tobin, who was the Reactor and Nuclear Systems Division director during Venkat's fellowship.

 Venkat’s fellowship gave him a great deal of freedom to pursue novel algorithms for a variety of imaging applications.
 It also allowed him to connect with scientists in different divisions at ORNL, leading to fruitful collaborations.
 While a Fellow, Venkat became an IEEE Senior Member and an elected member of the IEEE Signal Processing Society’s Technical Committee on Computational Imaging, his core area of research.
 His ongoing research interests include computational imaging and inverse problems.
 Venkat is particularly interested in using machine learning methods to improve the capability and quality of 3D-imaging instruments being employed across domains at ORNL, including electron microscopes, x-ray micro-CT scanners, ultrasound systems, and neutron CT scanners.
 He received a PhD in electrical and computer engineering from Purdue University.